Partial Neuromuscular Blockade in Acute Hypoxemic Respiratory Failure (PNEUMA)

 Detailed Description

-Controlling respiratory effort in patients with ARDS can be challenging, as they often exhibit a very high respiratory drive despite receiving high doses of sedatives.
+Controlling respiratory effort in patients with AHRF can be challenging, as they often exhibit a very high respiratory drive despite receiving high doses of sedatives.
 Consequently, these patients usually receive full neuromuscular blockade, with the goal to avoid such injurious respiratory efforts.
 Unfortunately, full neuromuscular blockade is not without complications.
 To address this issue, the use of partial neuromuscular blockade has been proposed as a strategy to maintain respiratory muscle activity while providing lung protective ventilation.

-An esophageal balloon and a catheter will be placed.
-Once adequate sedation has been ensured, small boluses of cisatracurium will be administered.
-Then, an infusion of cisatracurium will be started to maintain spontaneous breathing at esophageal pressure swings (Pes) of 3-10 cm H2O or selected diaphragm electrical activity (Edi) targets.
-After establishing a sedation and NMB dosing regimen at which safe spontaneous breathing is achieved, we will document whether these targets can be maintained over a 24-hour period.
+Once adequate sedation has been ensured, an infusion of cisatracurium will be started to maintain spontaneous breathing with moderate levels of inspiratory effort, defined by expiratory occlusion pressure (Pocc) between -5 and -15 cmH2O.
+After establishing a sedation and NMB dosing regimen at which safe spontaneous breathing is achieved, we will document whether these targets can be maintained over a 48-hour period.

 Study Type